Sikhye: Hobak-sikhye

 Hobak-sikhye (pumpkin sikhye) is a water-boiled broth with pumpkin, steamed rice, and malt.
 It is fermented for several days at a proper temperature.
 Some sugar is added to taste sweet.

 Andong sikhye

 It is original sikhye in Andong, South Korea.
 It is a little bit different from other Sikhyes.
 This Sikhye's color is light red with red pepper added.

+Though also made with rice, it is left to ferment naturally rather than rushed through the process using the boiling method.
+Sikhye, especially the type enjoyed in this city but also the most common variety, is high in probiotic bacteria.

 Yeonyeop-sikhye

 Yeonyeop-sikhye is made by wrapping the hot glutinous rice, sake, and honey in a lotus leaf.
 Before drinking, put up a few pieces of pine nuts.

 Effects

-Sikhye is believed to aid digestion, it contains dietary fiber and anti-oxidants.
+Sikhye is believed to aid digestion, as it contains dietary fiber and anti-oxidants.
 It was regularly served to royalty after meals to help digestion.

 Sikhye is said to help people who have a "cold" constitution to be warm and also helps those who have too "warm" constitution to be less warm.
 It is also believed to be very helpful for relieving hangovers.